 if a person considered himself in the same light, in which he appears to his admirer, he would first receive a separate pleasure, and afterwards a pride or self-satisfaction, according to the hypothesis above explained.
 Now nothing is more natural than for us to embrace the opinions of others in this particular; both from sympathy, which renders all their sentiments intimately present to us; and from reasoning, which makes us regard their judgment, as a kind of argument for what they affirm.
 These two principles of authority and sympathy influence almost all our opinions; but must have a peculiar influence, when we judge of our own worth and character.
 (2.1.11)

 As Ruth Boeker has pointed out, “If a self were merely a bundle of perceptions which is given in introspection, then it would be difficult for others to have access to myself, and to praise and blame me . . . a self will be accessible both from a first person . . . perspective and from the perspective of others” (5).
 By this logic, if a Bowie persona appears to be a fully-formed identity, then he is.
 A perceived self is (at least to some degree) an actual self.
 And both critics and fans frequently treat Bowie’s perceived selves as if they were actual selves.
-Every Bowie fan has a favourite persona, and the choice is based not on the excellence of the costumes nor the execution of the accompanying stage show, but on the character the persona exudes.
+Every Bowie fan has a favorite persona, and the choice is based not on the excellence of the costumes nor the execution of the accompanying stage show, but on the character the persona exudes.
 Even academic writers often speak of a given persona as a being in his own right: Hollingshaus, for example, asserts that “Ziggy is more than just an alter ego for David Bowie.
 Ziggy is the protagonist in a rock star suicide” (107).
-Sometimes even as the personae are understood as Bowie creations, they are simultaneously treated as real, as when Hollingshaus writes that “D.A.
+Sometimes even as the personae are understood as Bowie creations they are simultaneously treated as real, as when Hollingshaus writes that “D.A.
 Pennebaker’s documentary recording of Ziggy’s farewell concert performance shows Bowie and his band, the Spiders, getting into costume backstage before the concert” (102).
 Strictly speaking, Ziggy doesn’t have a farewell concert.
 He doesn’t have anything, because he doesn’t exist separately from David Bowie.
 Yet, as Hollingshaus’s wording shows, it is difficult not to think of the two identities as having separate selfhoods.

-Bowie’s fully realized personae, then, raise the very Humean question of how to identify identity.
+Bowie’s fully realized personae, then, raises the very Humean question of how to identify identity.
 I have written elsewhere about the complications inherent in performances of the song “Ziggy Stardust,” with its lyrics about a left-handed, odd-eyed rock star being sung, in the world of the song, in the voice of a member of his backing band, and being sung in the actual world by a left-handed, odd-eyed rock star dressed as the rock star he is singing about in the voice of that backing-band member, both of whom he is not: it would be difficult to find a better realization of Hume’s assertion that consciousness is made up of “successive perceptions only.”
 Indeed, Bowie’s stage performances of “Ziggy Stardust” raise the possibility that identity may consist of different perceptions occurring simultaneously.
 And in giving shape to Hume’s hypothesis and raising that possibility, the performances also connect back to the question that Hume poses: “What then gives us so great a propension to ascribe an identity to these successive perceptions, and to suppose ourselves possest of an invariable and uninterrupted existence thro’ the whole course of our lives?”
 (1.4.6).

 Well, one might reply, what gives us such a propension in this case is the fact that